vicjor/TDT4140-Eventify/README.md

 For more visual documentation, visit [our user manual](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/wikis/%23Vedlikeholdsplan/Brukermanual).

 ### Tech/framework used
-- Django
+- Django - Python Web framework
-- Materialize
+- Materialize - CSS framework
-- Bootstrap
+- Bootstrap - CSS framework
+- Digital Ocean - Virtual Private Server to host eventifypu.com
+-

 ### Features
 The following is a list of features implemented on our webpage: